Oklahoma Workers' Compensation Commission

 then you will need to use Public Search to view WCC case files.

 Important Instructions for CC-Form 36A Affidavit of Exempt Status:

-Click the button below to access the electronic affidavit form.
+Click the button above to access the electronic affidavit form.
 The form is listed under Affidavit of Exempt Status on the Case OK website.